holoviz/panel/doc/how_to/custom_components/esm/build.md

 ⚡ Done in 9ms
 ```

 The compiled JavaScript file will be automatically loaded if it remains alongside the component.
 If you rename the component or modify its code or `_importmap`, you must recompile the component.
-For ongoing development, consider using the `--autoreload` option to ignore the compiled file and automatically reload the development version when it changes.
+For ongoing development, consider using the `--dev` option to ignore the compiled file and automatically reload the development version when it changes.

 #### Compilation Steps